meghdadFar/wordview/README.rst

 Text Analysis
 **************
 |text_analysis_cover|

-To have an overview of your data and see general stats and different distributions, you can use the ``TextStatsPlots`` class.

 Wordview presents many statistics about your data in form of plots and tables allowing you to have both a high-level and detailed overview of your data.
 For instance, which languages